adamovanja/anomaly_microbiome_data_processing/README.md

 #### Description of sequencing length and sample counts
 ... after each sequence processing step can be created in the notebook `scripts/describe_sequences.ipynb`.

+## Contact
+In case of questions or comments feel free to raise an issue in this repository.